1arthur1/WatchMyFlower/README.md

 DIY BLE Soil Humidity Sensor
 I wanted to quickly realize this project so I chose to do the whole project without doing any custom PCB.
 I'm only using breakout boards.

+# Software

+For the CC2541, you can only use IAR embedded workbench for 8051.
+You also need to install the BLE CC254x stack from Texas Instruments on your computer (I use the 1.4.2.2 version).
+This repositorie needs to be put in the "ble" folder of the BLE stack's project (C:\Texas Instruments\BLE-CC254x-1.4.2.2\Projects\ble\WatchMyFlower).

 # Hardware needed
 * [CC2541 - The brain](https://www.aliexpress.com/item/HM-10-cc2541-4-0-BLE-bluetooth-to-uart-transceiver-Module-Central-Peripheral-switching-iBeacon-AirLocate/32652355508.html)
 * [Soil Humidity Sensor](https://www.aliexpress.com/item/10pcs-Soil-Humidity-Sensor-Module-Hygrometer-Detection-Module-for-Arduino-AVR/32576273359.html)